©Kristi Jan Hoover

 Ben Miller has published in AGNI, Ecotone, the Kenyon Review, the Antioch Review, Raritan, Salmagundi, One Story, and other journals.
 His essays have been reprinted or noted six times in Best American Essays,

-and his awards include a fellowship from the National Endowment for the
+and his awards include fellowships from the Radcliffe Institute for Advanced Study at Harvard University and the National Endowment for the

 Arts.
 He lives in New York City with his wife, the poet Anne Pierson